Accommodations Tax Advisory Committee

 Coastal SC Volleyball Tournaments – $10,000

-Promote Myrtle Beach by hosting youth volleyball “Stay to Play” tournaments, typically held during non-peak season (January and February).
+Promote Myrtle Beach by hosting youth volleyball “Stay to Play” tournaments, typically held during non-peak season (February).

 Crossroads Event Productions, Inc. – $50,000